"When you

 others and confidence in ourselves than we actually feel.
 We were fooled by how

 well others could act assured even with insecurity.
+Build Confidence

 By Saying YES!